-Thomas Jefferson may be most famous for writing the Declaration of Independence, but he had many other interests and pursuits outside of fighting for the nation’s freedom.
+Thomas Jefferson may be most famous for writing the Declaration of Independence, but he had many other interests and pursuits outside of fighting for our nation’s freedom.
 One of the most notable homes he designed was for his friend James Barbour, a wealthy attorney and Virginia politician.
-Once one of the most elegant and stately homes in the state, the Barboursville mansion was destroyed by a fire on Christmas Day in 1884.
+Once one of the most elegant and stately homes in Barboursville, the mansion became the Barboursville ruins when it was destroyed by a fire on Christmas Day in 1884.

 The original drawings for the home had an uncanny resemblance to Monticello, following in the Jeffersonian ideal of classic sophistication.
 A large dome was to sit atop the structure as the focal point but was not included in the final construction of the home.

 The exquisitely designed home featured eight rooms with elaborate porticos and an octagonal sitting room.
 The Flemish-bond style brick and sloping, hipped roof are characteristic of the era.
 Surrounded by lush, green boxwood gardens, the Barbour estate painted a lovely picture for visitors entering its lane.

 In August, visitors can take their libations to the lawn in front of the ruins to enjoy a production of Shakespeare, with the stately brick structure in the background.

 “Architecture…is then among the most important arts: and it is desirable to introduce taste into an art which shows so much.”